tschulte/gradle-jnlp-plugin/README.md

 task genkey << {
     ant.genkey(alias: 'myalias', storepass: 'mystorepass', dname: 'CN=Ant Group, OU=Jakarta Division, O=Apache.org, C=US')
 }
 ```
-to your build.gradle

-execute
+Than execute

 ./gradlew genkey

+followed by

 ./gradlew createWebstart

+which will create webstart files at build/tmp/jnlp.

+To launch the application with webstart, call
-javaws build/tmp/jnlp/launch.jnlp (you must first set your java security settings to medium, or use a real certificate)
+javaws build/tmp/jnlp/launch.jnlp (you must first set your java security settings to medium, or use a real certificate).